kubernetes-sigs/kustomize/releasing/README.md

 testKustomizeRepo
 ```

+While you're waiting for the tests, review the commit log.
+Based on the changes to be included in this release, decide whether a patch, minor or major version bump is needed: [semver review].

-Release it:
+#### Release it

 ```
-gorepomod release kustomize --doIt
+gorepomod release kustomize [patch|minor|major] --doIt
 ```

-Undraft the release on the [kustomize repo release page].
+Undraft the release on the [kustomize repo release page]:
+* Make sure the version number is what you expect.
+* Remove references to commits that aren't relevant to end users of the CLI (e.g. test commits, refactors, changes that only surface in Go).
+* Make sure each commit left in the release notes includes a PR reference.

 ## Confirm the kustomize binary is correct